pestphp/pest-plugin-mutate/README.md

 vendor/bin/pest --mutate
 ```

+> When you are working with a larger codebase, checkout the [performance](#performance) section first, otherwise you will not have satisfying experience.

 By default, it uses the default [configuration](#configuration) (if available) or you can use a different configuration by providing its name.

 ```bash